 Q: How many openings are there this year?

-A: All positions are open.
+A: We will have positions available for brass, percussion, colorguard and field conductors.
 Everyone is required to audition every year.

 Q: How old do I have to be?
 Is there an age limit?